 Lester began branching out from his ministry into the realm of publishing in the early 1880s, becoming associate editor of Zion's Landmark, a religious periodical based out of Wilson, North Carolina.
-He became editor-in-chief of that newspaper in 1920, continuing in that post for the remainder of his life.
+He became editor-in-chief of that newspaper in 1920 and continued in that post until his death.

 An article on Lester's renomination, from the August 29, 1890 Richmond Times.

 Lester was reelected to the House in November 1890, defeating Republican candidate S.C.
-Adams by a substantial margin.
-Throughout his two terms in Congress Lester served on the Committees on Railroads and Canals, the Committee on Expenditures in the Department of Justice, and the Committee on Alcohol and Liquor Traffic.
-He refused to be a candidate for a third term in 1892, preferring to return to his church and ministerial work in Virginia.
+Adams by a substantial margin, 10, 569 votes to 1, 360.
+During his two terms in Congress Lester served on the Committees on Railroads and Canals, the Committee on Expenditures in the Department of Justice, and the Committee on Alcohol and Liquor Traffic.
+He refused to be a candidate for a third term in 1892, preferring to return to his ministerial work in Virginia.

 This obituary for Posey G. Lester appeared in the Danville, Virginia Bee on February 12, 1929.